DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 Note there will be some warnings when the code is imported.
 This is caused by a limitation of the way Unity imports packages that are git submodules.
 So far, apart from the annoying warnings on import and startup we've not found any problems.

-### From Released Packages

-FIXME: Add support for Unity Package Manager here

-  * [Export the Digital Painting asset](ReleasingTheDigitalPaintingAsset.md) from Unity (we should make releases so this is not necessary)
-  * Import the Digital Painting asset into your project
-  * If there are any compile errors import the required packages (see [README.md](../../../README.md) for details)
-  * Add the `Assets/Digital Painting/Prefabs/DigitalPaintingManager`
-    * Ensure that each of the features you want are enabled and configured properly (see docs folder)
-    * Turn off the `Demo Manager` script if you don't wan the UI to overlay your scene

 ## Configure Your Scene to use the Digital Painting

-  * Add the `DigitalPaintingManager` to your scene
+  * Add the `DigitalPaintingManager` prefab to your scene
-  * Add the Octree prefab to the scene and ensure it covers your terrain
+  * Add the Octree prefab to the scene and ensure the Box Collider covers your terrain (for a standard 500 x 500 terrain this means you should position the octree at 250, 0, 250 and set the box collider scale to 500, 100, 500 - note that the y value changes how high your flying agents can go)
-  * Add an [agent](agents.md) to the scene - the easiest way to get started is to add the Fairy agent that comes with the Digital Painting package
+  * Add an agent to the scene - the easiest way to get started is to add the Fairy agent that comes with the Digital Painting package, see the 'Spawning Agents' section of the [agent](agents.md) documentation.
-  * Ensure there is an `AgentWithFocus` reference variable set in the `Digital Painting Manager` and the `Director`

 ## DONE!